-- Small lower jaws or chins: Often, you may find your child finds it hard to close their lips together and their lower lip gets trapped behind the upper front teeth.
-Our patients have previously reported being teased at school, or feeling very insecure because of their ‘buck teeth’ The upper front teeth can be at increased risk of injury from contact sports or games.
+e.g., child finding it hard to close their lips together, or lower lips is trapped behind upper front teeth.
+Our patients have reported feeling insecure, or being teased at school.
+It may also increase risk of injury from contact sports and games.

-- Narrow upper jaw: One of the most obvious signs of a narrow upper jaw are upper crowded front teeth.
-You may observe your child frequently has a blocked nose, and as a result, breathes through his/her mouth.
-Our patient’s parents, often report an improvement in breathing through their nose after having an upper expander.
+One of the most obvious signs of a narrow upper jaw are upper crowded front teeth.
+You may observe your frequently has a blocked nose, and as a result breathes through his/her mouth.
+Our patients parents have reported improvements in breathing through nose after upper expander treatment.

-- Prolonged Thumb Sucking: These habits if still present after the age of four can lead to jaw and teeth problems developing, most noticeably an overbite forming between the front teeth.
+If still present after the age of 4 years old, can lead to jaw and teeth problems developing.
+May also cause an overbite forming between the front teeth.
 Find out more about simple solutions to help your child break this thumbsucking habit.